 - Verify that when using a non-matrix approach, no more than three modifications, and when using a matrix approach, no more than four modifications, as indicated by a change in the "mod" number, were incorporated into the final formulation.
-This only applies to the engine test types listed in Appendix H-3 (Item 7). - Confirm Level 1 support on those modifications leading to the final formulation. - Verify presence of Level 2 support, if required. - Verify that the Minor Formulation Modifications leading to the final formulation are included in the Candidate Data Package. - Check Candidate Data Package for the presence of a complete description of Core Data Set formulation.
+This only applies to the engine test types listed in Appendix H-3 (Guidelines for Specific Engine TestsItem 7). - Confirm Level 1 support on those modifications leading to the fFinal Candidate fFormulation. - Verify presence of Level 2 support, if required. - Verify that the Minor Formulation Modifications leading to the fFinal cCandidate fFormulation are included in the Candidate Data Package. - Check Candidate Data Package for the presence of a complete description of the formulations of the Core Data Setor the Matrix Core Data Setformulation.

 Practice #10.
-Program Guidelines
+Extension Program Guidelines

-- Verify existence of oil grades outside the Core Data Set. - Verify that Program Guidelines, if required, were properly applied and included in the Candidate Data Package. - Confirm the proper application of API Guidelines for SAE Viscosity-Grade Engine Testing, if used. - Confirm the proper application of API Base Oil Interchangeability Guidelines, if used.
+- Verify existence of oil grades Final Candidate Formulations outside the Core Data Set. - Verify that Extension Program Guidelines, if required, were properly applied and included in the Candidate Data Package. - Confirm the proper application of API Guidelines for SAE Viscosity-Grade Engine American Chemistry Council Code of Practice Page J-6

+Testing API 1509 Engine Oil Licensing and Certification System Annex F, if used.

-- Confirm Level I support on all modifications incorporated into the final formulation. - Verify presence of Level 2 support, if required. - Check Candidate Data Package for the presence of a complete description of the final formulation of each oil grade.
+- Confirm the proper application of API Base Oil Interchangeability Guidelines API 1509 Engine Oil Licensing and Certification System Annex E, if used. - Confirm Level I support on all modifications incorporated into the fFinal Candidate fFormulation. - Verify presence of Level 2 support, if required. - Check Candidate Data Package for the presence of a complete description of the fFinal cCandidate fFormulation of each oil viscosity grade.